-Alice and Harold Vedova, who recently established a gift annuity with AFSC, are members of a family that has been invested in the American Friends Service Committee since the very beginning of the organization.
+Alice Vedova, who established a gift annuity with AFSC with her late husband, Harold, is a member of a family that has been invested in the American Friends Service Committee since the very beginning of the organization.
 Alice's father, Charles S. Beal, applied to the Service Committee to participate in the Friends Reconstruction Unit in 1918.
 He was only 18 years old.

 In his application Charles expressed sentiments that his family echoes today: "I would like to offer my service to the American Friends Service Committee.
 My heart is with the Friends in this work."